Opposite34/dotfiles/README.md

 ## Dependencies
 1. A windows manager (I use Hyprland, but pretty sure xorg stuffs should work)
-2. Font - I use FiraCode without patch as I have a separate NerdFont file.
+2. Font - I use Iosevka without patch as I have a separate NerdFont file.
 If you use kitty you should also do this as explained [here](https://sw.kovidgoyal.net/kitty/faq/#kitty-is-not-able-to-use-my-favorite-font)
 3. Background - I am using this background from [pexels](https://www.pexels.com/photo/calm-body-of-water-during-golden-hour-1631677/)

 ## Hyprland specific stuffs